 About 200 of these machines were built and sold in Spain.
 The last 140 with flying head, 128 KBytes Magnetic DISC.
 Production ended in 1976, and one is on display in the MNACTEC MUSEUM in Terrassa.

 Grateful thanks go to Jordi Vidal Potau for providing the fascinating details and photographs of this machine, from which we can appreciate the ingenuity and effort involved in developing it.

-Today the prototype ULTRAMAT SQR-2000 is in the National Museum of Technology in Catalonia, MNACTEC Museum in Terrassa (Catalonia, Spain), website at http://www.mnactec.cat/informacio.php.
+The prototype ULTRAMAT SQR-2000 is in the National Museum of Technology in Catalonia, MNACTEC Museum in Terrassa (Catalonia, Spain).
+The website of the museum is http://mnactec.cat/en/.

 © Text & photographs copyright Nigel Tout 2000-2023 except where noted otherwise.